FabioDiMonte/RubikHelper/README.md

 eg. `UFL`, `URF`, `ULB`, `DLF`, `DRB`, ... are correctly oriented
 however `LUF` should be oriented counterclockwise and `FLU` should be oriented clockwise
 - to get practice, place your thumb on the first sticker, your index finger on the second one and the middle finger on the third: this way you'll read colors clockwise
+- note: the same notation is used to indicate a cube's position, not concerning colors

 | Centers | Edges | Corners |
 | --- | --- | --- |